Exclusive -- David Mamet: Trump Is a 'Great President,' Left's Reaction Has Been 'Psychotic'

 The acclaimed playwright and screenwriter David Mamet told Breitbart News on Thursday that he thinks Donald Trump is a “great president,” while liberal reaction to his presidency has been “psychotic.”

-David Mamet, whose body of work includes the seminal plays Glengarry Glen Ross, Oleanna, and American Buffalo, spoke with Breitbart News’ editor-in-chief Alex Marlow on Breitbart News Daily on Sirius XM Patriot 125.
+David Mamet’s body of work includes the seminal plays Glengarry Glen Ross, Oleanna, and American Buffalo.
+Mamet has two new works out, including a book titled The Diary of a Porn Star by Priscilla Wriston-Ranger.

+He spoke with Breitbart News’ editor-in-chief Alex Marlow on Breitbart News Daily on Sirius XM Patriot 125.
 The conversation covered Mamet’s career, his intellectual inspirations, and his take on President Trump.

 “The reaction to Trump to me is fascinating,” Mamet said.
 “And one day I started looking at it and squinted my eyes.
 If you take a Freudian analytical concept, turn it inside out — flip cause and effect and see if the dream makes sense.
 So if we flip cause and effect, the reaction to Trump — which is psychotic — is equal I believe hydraulically to the reaction to a charismatic leader.”